 Shadows allows for automatic detection of new versions as they become available on the web site - if the computer is connected to the Internet.
-If a new version is available, a message will inform you to consult the page that describes the new version.
-This function can also be launched manually from Help > Check if a new version is available ...
+If a new version is available, a message will inform you to download it or to consult the page that describes the new version.
+This function can also be launched manually from Help

+Check if a new version is available ...